POINT OF VIEW | I'm Muslim and didn't celebrate Christmas growing up. But my Canadian kids had other ideas | CBC News

 I'm Muslim and didn't celebrate Christmas growing up.
 But my Canadian kids had other ideas

-Taslim Jaffer grapples with preserving her East African-Indian roots while raising children brought up in B.C.
+Taslim Jaffer grapples with preserving her East African-Indian roots while raising children in B.C.

 This is an opinion column by Taslim Jaffer, a first-generation immigrant whose children have enthusiastically embraced Christmas.
 For more information about CBC's Opinion section, please see the FAQ.